jfalcou/eve/doc/manual/features/maskable.rst

 Maskable
 ========

-:ref:`feature-maaskable` is a feature dedicated to simd operations that allow to choose the elements of an simd wide on which  a function object can be applied **masking** the other ones.
+:ref:`feature-maskable` is a feature dedicated to simd operations that allow to choose the elements of an simd wide on which  a function object can be applied **masking** the other ones.

 Syntax